frcdesign/FRCDesign.org/docs/design-handbook/structure/design-for-3d-printing.md

 ## Final Notes

 **Holes and Tolerances:** Holes designed to exact CAD dimensions often print smaller due to material expansion/cooling.
-You can make test prints with varying hole tolerances to find optimal tolerances for your specific printer and material. (ex for a nominal hole size of .2” you could print a test part with holes of .18”, .19”, .20”, .21” , .22” etc).
-Finding the closest hole size to your target will tell you what you should use in CAD for the hole size..
+You can make test prints with varying hole tolerances to find optimal tolerances for your specific printer and material. (ex. for a nominal hole size of .2” you could print a test part with holes of .18”, .19”, .20”, .21” , .22” etc).
+Finding the closest hole size to your target will tell you what you should use in CAD for the hole size.

 **Optimize for Overhangs and Supports:** An overhang is anywhere on a part that isn't supported from below.
 Some printers can handle angles as low as 30 degrees from the print bed plane without support material (extra material used to hold up the part during printing).
 Reducing overhangs will reduce filament wasted on support, improve the surface quality and accuracy of the part, and can reduce print time.